 Do you remember the myth of Pyramus and Thisbē?
 In that Romeo and Juliet-like story, the illicit lovers meet under a white mulberry tree.
 When the couple meets their untimely and bloody death under the tree (sorry, spoiler alert), the gods stain the berries red to memorialize their forbidden love.

-These days, mulberries can be white, lavender, red, purple, or black depending on the type, but they are always 2-3 centimeters long and cylindrical.
+These days, mulberries can be white, lavender, red, purple, or black depending on the type, but they are always two-three centimeters long and cylindrical.
 Asian varieties of mulberry are now common in North America, sometimes even pushing out the native types.
 Silkworms survive on a diet of mulberry leaves.

-Many of the berries you'll see at the farmers market don't occur in nature: they're hybrids of other berries, created by planting fruit cross-pollinated by two different plants.
+Many of the berries you'll see at the farmers market don't occur in nature: They're hybrids of other berries, created by planting fruit cross-pollinated by two different plants.
 (For more on hybrids and cross-pollination, head over to this article.)
 In the late 19th and early 20th century, botanists went on a bit of a hybridizing craze, crossing berries in the Rosacea family (like raspberries and blackberries) to try to come up with berries that had the best qualities of both parents.

 Flavor: Loganberries taste a little like a raspberry and a little like a blackberry.
 Very flavorful and slightly tart.

-Uses: You can use these berries wherever you'd use blackberries: they shine in jams, galettes, and muffins.
+Uses: You can use these berries wherever you'd use blackberries: They shine in jams, galettes, and muffins.

 Legend has it that the loganberry was accidentally created in the late 1800s in Santa Cruz, California, in the backyard of Judge J.H.
 Logan.
 Judge Logan planted an heirloom blackberry and a European raspberry next to each other.
 They cozied up, and with a little help from the birds and the bees the plants cross-pollinated.